2021 Fantasy Football Running Back Rankings

 Free Sanders in 2021, please!
 We can hope under new coaching/quarterbacking that the Eagles offense runs differently this fall.
 Look for Sanders to build on the 72.3 rushing yards he averaged per game and increase six touchdowns scored in 2020.

 15. Najee Harris, Pittsburgh Steelers

 Harris was the first RB selected in the 2021 draft and will be a big aid to a declining Big Ben.
 Look for Harris to be start-worthy right out of the gate as a back, who in his last two years at Alabama, tallied 3,419 yards and 50 touchdowns.

 It’s frustrating to own any Lions RB in fantasy football.
 So, temper expectations and hope Swift builds on his middling 878 total yards he squeaked out in 2020.
 His saving grace was the 10 touchdowns he managed.
 Also hope that Jamaal Williams doesn’t eat too much into Swift’s touches.

 17. Clyde Edwards-Helaire, Kansas City Chiefs

 A glaring example of a guy drafted too quickly in 2020, CEH failed to live up to the hype.
 Aside from dealing with an injury late season, Edwards-Helaire finished his rookie campaign with 1,100 total yards and just five scores.
-We can only hope he and the Chiefs mesh better this season.
+Look for he and the Chiefs to mesh better this season.

 18. Joe Mixon, Cincinnati Bengals